 When your baby is around 26 weeks old they’re ready for first foods.
-Some babies take a few weeks more but look for signs that they are ready…
+Some babies take a few weeks more – check out our guide to the signs they are ready to find out more.

 We know what you’re thinking – are there special foods to try and special equipment to buy?
 Don’t worry, it’s much easier than you think.
 From around 6 months a baby can start with mashed or soft finger food, like pieces of egg, unsalted peanut butter on toast, broccoli or pieces of peach.
 You don’t have to buy any special foods or equipment!

 When, where and how?

 Choose a time of day when you’re both relaxed.
 There is no right way, just whatever suits you and your baby.
 After a couple of weeks you’ll find a pattern that suits you both.
 But first things first, you’ll need a bib, soft spoon and a bowl (these do not need to be sterilised if your baby is over 6 months old).
 Your baby may prefer to pick up finger foods directly from a clean table top or tray.
 Have a look at our page on first food recipes for some great first menu ideas.

 It's very important to reduce distractions such as television and video.
 Being part of family mealtimes around a table is part of very important learning for a baby and really helps them to learn to talk and become sociable.

 - Be guided by your baby’s appetite – they may want a few teaspoons of well-mashed food or a few pieces of soft finger food.
 Let them feed themselves using their fingers as soon as they show interest and offer them a range of foods and textures, particularly vegetables and fruit.